All Episodes

 There's no rate increase at all.

-Now, Pure Talk still saves the average family close to a thousand dollars a year, and they use the same cell towers, same 5G network as the big carriers, ATT, Verizon and T-Mobile.
+Now, Pure Talk still saves the average family close to $1,000 a year, and they use the same cell tower, same 5G network as the big carriers, AT ⁇ T, Verizon, and T-Mobile.

-Now, from your cell phone, just dial pound 250, say the keywords save now, make the switch and do it now.
+Now, from your cell phone, just dial pound 250, say the key word, save now, make the switch and do it now.

 You'll save an additional 50% off your first month.

-Pound 250, key words, save now and start saving on your wireless right now.
+Pound 250, key word, save now, and start saving on your wireless right now.

 You know, Mike Lindell is always looking for ways to solve everyday problems.